 Mr. Sinha’s recent representations include:

-- The AES Corporation and Alberta Investment Management Corporation (AIMCo) in their acquisition of sPower (1,200 MW of utility scale solar) from Fir Tree Partners and its minority owners, for approximately $1.6 billion (enterprise value); and subsequently, sPower in connection with two sales aggregating 49% ownership interest in its operating solar energy assets;
+- The AES Corporation and Alberta Investment Management Corporation (AIMCo) in their acquisition of sPower for $1.6 billion (enterprise value), and subsequently, sPower in connection with two sales aggregating 49% ownership interest in its operating solar energy assets;

 - SJW Group in its $1.1 billion acquisition of Connecticut Water Service, Inc. and in its successful defense against a hostile takeover attempt by California Water Service Group;